Hornsby Quarry Road Construction Spoil Management project

 Construction of NorthConnex will produce around 2.6 million cubic metres of spoil.
 Hornsby Quarry was one of six sites identified in the NorthConnex Environmental Impact Statement (EIS) as having the necessary capacity to receive spoil material generated by the project.

-Roads and Maritime Services is proposing to handle, manage and beneficially reuse up to one million cubic metres of clean spoil from NorthConnex at Hornsby Quarry – an environmentally sustainable use for the spoil.
+Roads and Maritime Services has managed and beneficially reused more than one million cubic metres of spoil from NorthConnex at Hornsby Quarry - an environmentally sustainable use for the spoil.
 Spoil haulage to the quarry has been completed.
 The Hornsby Quarry site is expected to be handed back to Hornsby Shire Council in mid 2019.

 This project would minimise the overall distance required for transporting the NorthConnex project spoil to various locations by around 3.7 million kilometres, which in turn would significantly reduce the potential impacts to the wider community and environment.